-Over the course of five years, a new Kona will lose approximately $12,200 of its value.
-The Niro will lose around $14,500.
-Although the Niro loses more, it was also worth more originally.
-Buyers can assume that they could sell a 2022 Kona or a 2022 Niro for around the same price in five years.
+A new Kona will lose about $12,200 of its value over the course of five years while the Niro will lose around $14,500.
+Although the Niro loses more, it is also worth more originally.
+In five years, buyers can anticipate that they could resell either a 2022 Kona or 2022 Niro for about the same amount.

 Buyers will also be paying financing fees, insurance, and state fees during this time period.
-When all of the factors are combined, it will cost Kona drivers around $0.41 per mile to drive their SUV.
-The Niro will cost around $0.43.
-These numbers are assuming that the vehicles are driven 15,000 miles per year.
+Combining all the factors, it will cost Kona drivers around $0.41 per mile to drive their SUV while the Niro will cost around $0.43.
+These figures assume that each vehicle is driven 15,000 miles annually.

 Which is Better?

-It is hard to choose a clear winner when comparing the 2022 Hyundai Kona to the 2022 Kia Niro.
-They are both economical choices with a strong list of standard features.
-Neither of them is particularly fun to drive when looking at the entry-level models, but they make up for it by being practical and convenient.
-Buyers also get the impressive warranty coverage with either SUV.
+When contrasting the 2022 Kia Niro and the 2022 Hyundai Kona, it is difficult to pick a clear winner.
+They are both economical choices having a strong list of standard features.
+Neither of them is particularly fun to drive when looking at entry-level models, but they make up for it by being practical and convenient.
+Buyers also get impressive warranty coverage with either SUV.

-The 2022 Kona is an upscale SUV, especially for the price.
-It offers fantastic fuel economy for a gas-powered vehicle, and buyers can also consider an electric version if that better suits their needs.
-The extensive list of standard driver assistance features gives the Kona an edge over the Niro for many drivers.
-If having a thrilling experience is the ultimate goal, the Kona N is an enticing option to explore.
+The 2022 Kona is an upscale SUV, especially for the price offering fantastic fuel economy for a gas-powered vehicle, and buyers can also consider an electric version if that better suits their needs.
+For many drivers, the extensive list of standard driver assistance features gives the Kona an advantage over the Niro.
+If having a thrilling experience is the ultimate goal, the Kona N is an appealing option to explore.

-Then there is the 2022 Niro.
-It has a bit more cargo space and a slightly larger second row when compared to the Kona.
+Then there comes the 2022 Niro, having a bit more cargo space and a slightly larger second row when compared to the Kona.
 Some would argue that the Niro also has a smoother ride.
-When buyers factor in the incredible fuel economy they can get, it seems like a strong contender.
+When buyers consider the exceptional fuel economy, it appears to be a formidable competitor.
 Although the entry-level model is missing out on driver aids, buyers only need to go up one trim level to find them.